(Note: The incident described below happened a couple of years back, but it could happen again tomorrow – and maybe this time with zombies).

-However, broker issues are not the only things that can cut off your ability to trade, so if you want to do everything you can to try and survive when the shit hits the fan, I suggest you consider the following:
+However, broker issues are not the only things that can cut off your ability to trade, so if you want to do everything you can to try to survive when the shit hits the fan, I suggest you consider the following:

 Once you get it, make sure you plug your CPU, your internet modem, your wireless router, and at least one monitor into the battery backup plugs.
 This will enable you to stay up and running and give you enough time to flatten out a position or at least put a stop order in if you lose power.

 Even with no broker issues and full power, your internet connection can go down, leaving you at the mercy of the markets.
-If you have access to a fiber optic service like Verizon’s FIO’s you should seriously look at signing up.
+If you have access to a fiber optic service like Verizon’s Fios you should seriously look into signing up.
 It is extremely fast and has almost zero downtime.

 Don’t be penny wise and pound foolish; just pay the extra fifty bucks a month to have a backup connection.
 Even if you never need to use it, it’s great piece of mind to know that if your DSL goes out; you can just switch CAT 5 cables and have your cable internet kick right back in.
-(It should go without saying that you should have the CAT 5 cable to your alternate service clipped to the back of your router or computer for a quick switchover).
+(It should go without saying that you should have the CAT 5 cable to your alternate service clipped to the back of your router or computer for a quick switch over).

 If you ever happen to fat finger a trade, over buying or selling a position, close it out immediately.
 If you are a trader, you have to analyze situations fast, and then take quick, non-emotional actions, and this is a perfect example of when you need to do that.

-And even if you think the mistake was caused by a broker’s trading platform, close the position first, investigate later.
+Even if you think the mistake was caused by a broker’s trading platform, close the position first, investigate later.
 Here’s why.

 How long will it take you to pick up the phone, get through to your broker’s customer service department, have them contact their order desk, and then the exchange?
-Do you want an open oversized position out there for all that time, possibly going against you hard, only to find out that the broker/exchange won’t break the trade?
+Do you want an open, oversized position out there for all that time, possibly going against you hard, only to find out that the broker/exchange won’t break the trade?